The best independent guide to Lisbon

 (This link is a PDF, so it may download on certain phones)

 The train from Lisbon to Queluz requires a "zone 2" ticket and a single costs €1.65.
-The fare is charged to the Viva Viagem card, the reusable public transport ticket that is used for the whole of the Lisbon region.
+The fare is charged to the Navegante card, the reusable public transport ticket that is used for the whole of the Lisbon region.
 There are no return tickets so two singles (€3.30) must be purchased.

 When departing from Rossio station, the train takes 18 minutes to reach Queluz, while the train from Estação do Oriente takes 25 minutes to travel to Queluz.